MicrosoftDocs/dynamics365smb-docs/financials/across-import-data-configuration-packages.md

 You can import master data and some transactional data from other finance systems based on the default configuration package in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 In the **Configuration Packages** window, you can work with the package to import and validate the data before you apply the package.

 > [!NOTE]
-> Configuration packages are part of the RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
+> Configuration packages are part of RapidStart Services for [!INCLUDE[d365fin](includes/d365fin_md.md)], an extensive toolkit for setting up new solutions based on customers' business requirements and setup data.
 RapidStart Services also offers functionality for import of legacy data.
 For more information, see [Setting Up a Company With RapidStart Services](admin-set-up-a-company-with-rapidstart.md).

 > [!TIP]
 >   Alternatively, use data migration wizards to import data from QuickBooks or Dynamics GP.
 For more information, see [QuickBooks Data Migration](ui-extensions-quickbooks-data-migration.md) or [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).